 Are those 20 projects in the prototype stage aligned with our strategy of investing in disruptive innovation?
 Are they even really innovation projects?
-Or do we just have 20 variations on the theme of changing our company slogan?
-These metrics don’t even tell us if “We make stuff good!” is the best our marketing department can come up with.
+Or do we just have 20 projects proposing changes to our company slogan?

-Innovation Accounting Must Cover Projects, Strategy, and Capabilities
+A Complete System Must Consider Projects, Strategy, and Capabilities

 Being able to value an individual innovation project is a starting point.
 But a complete system of innovation accounting must encompass projects, strategy, and capabilities to truly give us a view of the future.